-Nancy Beck Young, Ph.D., Associate Professor of History; nyoung@mckendree.edu; (618) 537-6914; Carnegie Hall 105
+pfolk@mckendree.edu; (618) 537-6988; Carnegie Hall 102

 History is clearly the broadest and most inclusive of all the academic disciplines, since it properly includes the development of all other areas of study.
 The study of history is a solid preparation for life in an increasingly unpredictable modern world.
 Its study sharpens abilities to analyze and evaluate information critically, to interpret relationships, to translate ideas into different forms, to apply concepts to varying situations, to synthesize new concepts from given information, and to evaluate alternate courses of action or interpretations of historical data.
 A history major will also develop strong writing and research capabilities, leading in the senior year to a major original research paper based on primary source materials.
 History has proven to be an outstanding preparation for successful careers in law, teaching, business, writing, and other fields.